 You build safety in the moment with your calm compassion.
 You build safety throughout all your interactions with your child with connection and empathy, as well as with play, and with physical connection.
 Which brings us to:

-I agree that hugs are not our only tactic to reconnect and create cooperation.
+I agree that hugs are not our only option to reconnect and create cooperation.
 But they are probably our most useful.
+Hugs release oxytocin, which clears the stress hormones in the body and helps the child feel more connected to us.
 Hugs heal the disconnection that drives so much of the child's misbehavior, so hugs help children WANT to cooperate.
 Hugs melt away the crankiness and anger and help the child feel safe enough to cry and let out the upsets that are driving her to act out.
-And they remind us that our child, even if he's acting "bratty," is our beloved.
+And hugs are good for us, too.
+They remind us that our child, even if he's acting "bratty," is our beloved.

 Hugs rescue our child from the low road he's stumbled onto and pull him back up onto the high road with us.
 Hugs are no substitute for 24/7 empathy and daily one-on-one reconnection time with your child, but nine hugs a day are essential for him to thrive and want to cooperate.